Actindo-AG/Documentation/Core1Platform/UsingDocumentation/03_Highlighting.md

     - Entries in fields
     - Options in drop-down lists
     - Keystrokes
-    - Subtitles (for example UI section names) which are no own heading, which means an own entry in the table of content.
+    - Subtitles (for example UI section names) which have no own heading, which means an own entry in the table of content.

 - *Italics*
    Italics are used to emphasize the following: